 - Refreshing UI: Apple has added a Wallpaper feature for the CarPlay Dashboard and Home Screen giving it a fresh new look.

 An innovative application that is new to iOS 14, App Clips let you use an app for the moment you need it without having to download the full application.
+Check out our iOS 14 Review for all the details.

 For example, if you wish to read a recipe from Drop Recipes, you can get it done in half the time and without the trouble of installing the app.
 Once you’re done using an App Clip, it goes away and is not stored on the iPhone.